dspeyer/dspeyer.github.io/magic.md

 Obtaining magical ancestry if you are not born with it is nearly impossible.
 In theory it could be achieved by killing a powerful spirit and grafting pieces of their soul onto yourself, or maybe given by an even more powerful being, but these are legends, not known techniques.

 Half-blood souls are extremely nutritious to demons, so once a half-blood activates his powers, demons will spontaneously attack.
-Most will simply conjure themselves in and attack immediately, but some will attempt subtlety.
+Most will simply summon themselves in and attack immediately, but some will attempt subtlety.
 When a half-blood child is expected, the parents may hide all information about spellcraft from them to prevent them from activating before they master some non-magical defenses.
-Alternatively, schools for half-bloods may be placed in highly defensible pocket dimensions where simple plane-shift doesn't work.
+Alternatively, schools for half-bloods may be placed in highly defensible pocket dimensions where infernals can't directly target their conjury spells.

 In addition to rest, half bloods can refill their spell pool by eating magic gems (see wizards).